rivergillis/gatsby-blog/blog/building-a-graphics-rendering-loop-with-react-and-typescript.md

 };
 ```

 Now it doesn't matter how long the tick lasts, because the actual drawing will be synchronized to the start of every frame!
 There are some additional things you could do to improve this.
 Ideally, your tick function is running on a separate thread via a web worker, and it would be great if you had some way to double buffer your images, though these things are beyond the scope of this post.
+The gist of it is that you always want to have something new to display on your animation frames, but you should have computed what to display beforehand.

+If you've read this far, you may have felt that what we're doing here flies in the face of React.
+We're altering the state of a component and displaying new visuals to the user without telling the framework, a big no-no. React is meant for building user interfaces, and graphics like the Canvas API or WebGL just don't fit into the framework.
+Rarely do we as developers ever compose just a single element in isolation.
+We weave together dozens of little elements to create a cohesive unit, and sometimes that means shoving things where they don't fit so well.
+You've got a React app, and you want high-performance graphics.
+Should you have to bend your graphics stack to fit the React philosophy, even if it means delivering a less performant element?
+Absolutely not.
+Go out there and make something fun, something inspiring, something useful.
+Writing beautiful code is fun, but creating beautiful software is better.

 Hopefully this helped you along!
 If you want to reach out with suggestions or corrections, feel free to [email me](mailto:jrivergillis@gmail.com).